-Facilitator: Shannon Sipes (Instructional Consultant, Center for Innovative Teaching and Learning)
+Facilitator: Matt Barton (Instructional Consultant & Media Specialist, Center for Innovative Teaching and Learning)

-The IU SoTL program in the Center for Innovative Teaching and Learning will be holding a reading group that meets on four occasions to discuss The Spark of Learning.
+The IU SoTL program in the Center for Innovative Teaching and Learning will be holding a reading group that meets on three occasions to discuss Flipped Learning.
 The reading group is open to all faculty and graduate students of Indiana University but registration is limited to 15.
 Participants will receive a copy of the book.

 Meetings will be held in the Center for Innovative Teaching and Learning in the Wells Library from 9:00-10:30am on Fridays.
-Meeting dates include: Sept.
-29, Oct.
-13, Nov.
-3, and Nov.
-17, 2017.
-Participants will be able to meet with the author via Zoom during 2 of these meetings.
+Meeting dates include: February 16, March 23, and April 20, 2018.
+Participants will be able to meet with the author as he joins our first reading group meeting.

-If you are interested in joining the book group and can commit to attending all four of these meeting please fill out the brief application form no later than Thursday, September 7.
+If you are interested in joining the book group and can commit to attending all three of these meeting please fill out the brief application form no later than Monday, January 15, 2018.